FINANCIAL AID PROGRAMS AT SUNY ERIE COMMUNITY COLLEGE

 45 Oak, Room O102A Spring Student Center, Room S201 Building 5, Room 5206

 To receive aid, including loans, a student must be admitted in a degree or certificate program.

 Academic Eligibility: Students must be in Good Academic Standing to continue receiving financial aid.
 See section below on Satisfactory Academic Progress.

-Accuracy and Truthfulness: Students applying for financial assistance must present an accurate picture of their financial situation, including asset and income information.
+Accuracy and Truthfulness: Students applying for financial aid must present an accurate picture of their financial situation.
+This includes all income and asset information.